 Athletes need to stay powered, and what better way than to experience the local cuisine of Summit County?
 No need to worry about a food shortage here – there are hundreds of eateries to satisfy even the pickiest eaters.
 For unique experiences that will surely make memories on your trip, check out the car-side service at Swenson’s Drive-in or satisfy your sweet tooth at Chill Ice Cream.

 We already know sports is a hot topic among your group, so why not spend your downtime watching some of the local Akron athletes at their best?
-The Akron RubberDucks at Canal Park, The University of Akron Zips sports teams and Akron Racers at Firestone Stadium all will leave you cheering and provide that extra bit of off-the-field inspiration.
+The Akron RubberDucks at Canal Park (Note: this is another one of our incredible venues!) and The University of Akron Zips sports teams will leave you cheering and provide that extra bit of off-the-field inspiration.

 Feel like getting up close with Mother Nature?
-You’ll be happy to know that Cuyahoga Valley National Park is just north of the city, and it’s one of the top 12 most visited in the U.S. (and Ohio’s only National Park).
+You’ll be happy to know that Cuyahoga Valley National Park is just north of the city and has been ranked in the top 10 most visited in the U.S. (and Ohio’s only National Park).
 Enjoy hiking, biking, running, or simply relaxing in the peaceful and lush landscape.
-And of course within the city limits there are plenty of opportunities to unwind in any of the 13 metro parks that dot the area.
+And of course, within the city limits there are plenty of opportunities to unwind in any of the 13 metro parks that dot the area.

-So you’ve made incredible memories in the stadium or on the court, have sampled some of the best cuisine that Akron has to offer, and found time to unwind outdoors.
+So, you’ve made incredible memories in the stadium or on the court, have sampled some of the best cuisine that Akron has to offer, and found time to unwind outdoors.
 But what trip would be complete without a dose of culture?
-Akron has a vibrant art scene and in both theater and music.
+Akron has a vibrant art scene in both theater and music.
 Check out the eclectic collection at the Akron Art Museum or catch a performance by the Akron Symphony Orchestra.
 Other don’t misses, include: Akron Zoo, Stan Hywet Hall & Gardens, Hale Farm & Village, and the Cuyahoga Valley Scenic Railroad.
-New for 2017!
-Summit Brew Path (summitbrewpath.com).
+You can explore our local craft beer scene with our 2nd annual Summit Brew Path (summitbrewpath.com).

 Ohio has a multitude of large cities, giving your group plenty of options when planning a trip to Akron.
 Whether you prefer to fly or take the scenic route, check out these options to make you visit hassle-free: